Tugba Ertan-Bolelli and Kayhan Bolelli* Pages 412 - 420 ( 9 )

-Aims: The aim of the study is to develop new SIRT1 activator compounds, for this aim we used virtual screening and molecular dynamics methods, which have been important tools for new hit compound search.
+Aim: The aim of the study was to develop new SIRT1 activator compounds, for this aim, we used virtual screening and molecular dynamics methods, which have been important tools for new hit compound searches.

 Background: Recently, with the progress of computing technology, it has been possible to obtain higher efficiency and lower costs for drug discovery.
 With in silico research and drug design, there is a reduction in time-consuming and expensive experimental work.
-A NAD + dependent histone deacetylase enzyme, Sirtuin 1 (SIRT1) is involved in a variety of human disorders such as type II diabetes, cancer, obesity, and aging.
+An NAD+ dependent histone deacetylase enzyme, Sirtuin 1 (SIRT1), is involved in a variety of human disorders such as type II diabetes, cancer, obesity, and aging.
 Activation of SIRT1 could be useful for longevity and treating metabolic disorders.

 Objective: We used computational methods to develop new SIRT1 activator compounds.

-Method: Firstly, virtual screening studies on human the SIRT1 enzyme were carried out.
-We used approximately 150.000 commercially available compounds from Zinc database, which include FDA-approved drugs.
+Methods: Firstly, virtual screening studies on the human SIRT1 enzyme were carried out.
+We used approximately 150.000 commercially available compounds from the Zinc database, which include FDA-approved drugs.
 According to virtual screening results, we selected seven potent activators.
 Then we compared these hit compounds with known activators by using docking methods.
 One of these hit compounds, acebutolol, is an FDA-approved drug, and was selected for additional studies using molecular dynamics simulations.

 Results: Seven hit compounds were identified with database screening.
 Each showed strong interactions with SIRT1, and acebutolol formed H-bonds with the important active site residues, Asn226 and/or Glu230 during the dynamics simulation.